 - Makes an arrest

 EMTs may carry out their lawful duty by helping an injured individual.
-Any person who intentionally interferes with these activities can be charged with resisting arrest.
+Anyone who intentionally interferes with these activities can be charged with resisting arrest.

 Proving Elements for a Resisting Arrest Charge